google-research/crossbeam/README.md

 Build with `sudo singularity build --sandbox container singularity`

-And then run the above setup, after entering the container with `sudo singularity shell -B/home --writable container`
+And then run the above setup, after entering the container with `sudo singularity shell -B /home --writable container`

 After that you can enter the container via `singularity shell -B /home container`